 (iii) the main target groups;

-(iv) the types of intervention and an indicative breakdown of the programmed resources by type of intervention or area of support;
+(iv) the types of intervention and an indicative breakdown of the programmed resources by type of intervention;

-(v) in addition, for the specific objective of the JTF, the justification of amounts transferred on a voluntary basis from the ERDF and the ESF+ resources in accordance with Article 27, as well as their breakdown by category of regions, reflecting the types of interventions planned in accordance with the territorial just transition plans set out in Article [7] of Regulation (EU) [JTF Regulation];
+(f) the planned use of technical assistance pursuant to Article 37 if applicable, and relevant types of intervention;

 (g) a financing plan containing:

-(i) a table specifying the total financial allocations for each of the Funds and, where applicable, for each category of region for the whole programming period and by year, including any amounts transferred pursuant to Article 26 or to Article 27;
+(i) a table specifying the total financial allocations for each of the Funds and, where applicable, for each category of region for the whole programming period and by year, including any amounts transferred pursuant to Article 26 or 27;

-(ii) for programmes supported by ERDF, ESF+ and the Cohesion Fund, a table specifying the total financial allocations for each priority by Fund and by category of region and the national contribution and whether it is made up of public and private contribution;
+(ii) for programmes supported by ERDF, ESF+, the Cohesion Fund and the JTF, a table specifying the total financial allocations for each priority by Fund and by category of region, where applicable, and the national contribution and whether it is made up of public or private contribution, or both;

 (iii) for programmes supported by the EMFAF, a table specifying for each specific objective, the amount of the total financial allocations of the support from the Fund and the national contribution;

-(iv) for programmes supported by the AMIF, the ISF and the BMVI, a table specifying, by specific objective, the total financial allocations by type of action, the national contribution and whether it is made up of public and private contribution;
+(iv) for programmes supported by the AMIF, the ISF and the BMVI, a table specifying, by specific objective, the total financial allocations by type of action, the national contribution and whether it is made up of public or private contribution, or both;

-(h) the actions taken to involve the relevant partners referred to in Article 8 in the preparation of the programme, and the role of those partners in the implementation, monitoring and evaluation of the programme;
+(h) the actions taken to involve the relevant partners referred to in Article 8(1) in the preparation of the programme, and the role of those partners in the implementation, monitoring and evaluation of the programme;

-(i) for each enabling condition linked to the selected specific objective, established in accordance with Article 15, Annex III and Annex IV, an assessment of whether the enabling condition is fulfilled at the date of submission of the programme;
+(i) for each enabling condition linked to the selected specific objective, established in accordance with Article 15 and Annexes III and IV, an assessment of whether the enabling condition is fulfilled at the date of submission of the programme;

 (j) the envisaged approach to communication and visibility for the programme through defining its objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation;

-(k) the programme authorities and the body or in case of technical assistance pursuant to Article 36(5), where applicable bodies which receive payments from the Commission.
+(k) the programme authorities and the body or, in case of technical assistance pursuant to Article 36(5), where applicable, bodies which receive payments from the Commission.

-Points (a) (i), (ii) and (viii) of this paragraph shall not apply to programmes limited to supporting the specific objective set out in Article 4(1)(xi) of the ESF+ Regulation.
+Points (a) (i), (ii) and (viii) of this paragraph shall not apply to programmes limited to supporting the specific objective set out in point (xi) of Article 4(1) of the ESF+ Regulation.
 Point (d) of this paragraph shall not apply to the specific objective set out in Article [4(1)(xi)] of the ESF+Regulation.

-When submitting the programme for the ERDF, the Cohesion Fund, the ESF+ and the EMFAF, this shall be accompanied for information purposes by a list of planned operations of strategic importance, with a timetable.
+For the ERDF, the Cohesion Fund, the ESF+, the JTF and the EMFAF, the programme shall be accompanied for information purposes by a list of planned operations of strategic importance, with a timetable.

 If, in accordance with point (k), more than one body is identified to receive payments from the Commission, the Member State shall set out the share of the reimbursed amounts between those bodies.

-4. By way of derogation from point (b) to (d) of paragraph 3, for each specific objective of programmes supported by the AMIF, the ISF and the BMVI the following shall be provided:
+4. By way of derogation from point (b) to (e) of paragraph 3, for each specific objective of programmes supported by the AMIF, the ISF and the BMVI the following shall be provided:

 (a) a description of the initial situation, challenges and responses supported by the Fund;